 - Comparison of Process Changes - 2 page side-by-side comparison of current and proposed leasing reform policy

 Additional information about the BLM's National Oil and Gas Energy Program can be found at this website: http://www.blm.gov/wo/st/en/prog/energy/oil_and_gas.html.

 Oil and Gas Leases on BLM-Administered Lands in OR/WA

 The U.S. Geological Survey has estimated as much as one trillion cubic feet of natural gas occurs in the Columbia Basin of south-central Washington and north-central Oregon.
 They have also estimated that there are numerous small gas fields throughout the Pacific Northwest, such as the Mist Gas Field in northwestern Oregon.
 Thick basalt flows overlay the potential reservoirs, making exploration and development costly.

 Leasing reforms introduced by the Obama Administration in 2010 have placed a priority on the exploration and development of existing leases and the relinquishment of idle ones.

-Apparently as a consequence of that policy, as of June 18, 2013 there were only 2 leases (3,804 acres) in Washington, a 98% acreage decrease since May 29, 2012; and 112 leases (188,391 acres) in Oregon, a 27% acreage decrease over that same period.
+Apparently as a consequence of that policy, as of April 16, 2014, there were no leases in Washington; and 112 leases (188,391 acres) in Oregon, a 27% acreage decrease over that same period.
 The majority of the leases are located in the Vale District (106 leases encompassing 172,839 acres).
 And Prineville has 6 leases encompassing 15,552 acres.
 No leases are being explored or developed as of October 2013.
 However, in September 2013, 145,476 acres of land in Eastern Oregon were nominated by industry for a future O&G lease sale.
 This marks substantial renewed interest.